Complete Golf Store Business Logo

 Golfer preparing to swing a Callaway Rogue ST Driver on the golf course

-Since the Rogue ST Max is pre-set to have a slight draw bias, we believe it is the ideal choice for the typical high handicap player.
-This is because a minor rightward miss is one of the most prevalent types of missed shots.
+Since the Rogue ST Max is pre-set to have a slight draw bias, we believe it is the ideal choice for the typical mid to high-handicap player.
+This is because of its larger sweet spot and other game-improvement features.
+It will help them make the game a little easier and lose fewer balls.

 A noticeable offset is another feature of the Rogue ST Max that contributes to the club's ability to produce more accurate shots.